 In addition, the AA checks the correctness of the reconciliation of the amount included in the draft accounts with the amounts reported in the final payment claim and with the support information provided by the MA and CA in relation to the total eligible expenditure declared, amounts of programme contributions paid to financial instruments and advances of State aid paid to beneficiaries.

-For the verification under point c) above, the AA checks that all ineligible expenditure identified during the audits and controls has to be deducted, including the expenditure under an ongoing assessment of legality and regularity in application of Art 137(2) of CPR, before the accounts are submitted to the Commission.
+For the verification under point c) above, the AA checks that the ineligible expenditure identified during the audits and controls is excluded from the accounts to be submitted to the Commission, including the expenditure under an ongoing assessment of legality and regularity in application of Art 137(2) of CPR.

 The following audits and controls should be considered when their conclusions are available at the date of the signature of the audit opinion: